-Pohjonen enjoys an ongoing relationship with the Chamber Music Society of Lincoln Center, with whom he has performed at Alice Tully Hall, the Saratoga Performing Arts Center and Wolf Trap.
-He has played also alongside the Escher and Calidore String Quartets, and regularly collaborates in programs at the Elbphilharmonie in Hamburg and with violinist Cho-Liang Lin.
+Pohjonen has played alongside the Escher and Calidore String Quartets, and has collaborated in a program at the Elbphilharmonie in Hamburg.
 He has played festivals in Lucerne, Finland, Norway, and Germany; at the Gilmore Keyboard Festival; the Marlboro Music Festival; and ChamberFest Cleveland.

-Pohjonen's growing discography includes The Dvořák Album, recorded with Jan Vogler and the Moritzburg Festival (Sony Classical 2022); Cello works (Inbal Segev) of Chopin, Grieg and Schumann

-(AVIE 2018); Bach: 6 Sonatas for Violin (Nicolas Dautricourt) and Piano (La Dolce Volta 2018); Music@Menlo Live: Maps and Legends (2010); and Plateaux, works by Pelle Gudmundsen-Holmgreen, recorded with Ed Spanjaard and the Danish National Symphony.
+Pohjonen's growing discography includes the recently released album Visionaries of the Keyboard (Orchid 2024), featuring works by Rameau and Scriabin and showcasing Pohjonen's ability to navigate both baroque elegance and modernist mysticism.
+Previous recordings include The Dvořák Album, recorded with Jan Vogler and the Moritzburg Festival (Sony Classical 2022); cello works (Inbal Segev) of Chopin, Grieg and Schumann (AVIE 2018); Bach: 6 Sonatas for Violin (Nicolas Dautricourt) and Piano (La Dolce Volta 2018); Music@Menlo Live: Maps and Legends (2010); and Plateaux, works by Pelle Gudmundsen-Holmgreen, recorded with Ed Spanjaard and the Danish National Symphony.
 Pohjonen is a founding member of the Sibelius Piano Trio, who released "a gorgeous debut" (Stereophile) in honor of Finland's 1917 centennial of independence (Yarlung Records 2016).

 Pohjonen earned a master's degree from Meri Louhos and Hui-Ying Liu-Tawaststjerna at the Sibelius Academy in Helsinki.
-He was selected by Sir Andras Schiff as the winner of the 2009 Klavier Festival Ruhr Scholarship.
+He was selected by Sir András Schiff as the winner of the 2009 Klavier Festival Ruhr Scholarship.
 In 2019, Pohjonen launched MyPianist, an AI-based app that provides interactive piano accompaniment. (https://mypianist.app).

 AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL.
-MAY 2023 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS
+AUGUST 2024 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS